LVWR Iron Condor Strategy

 LVWR (LiveWire Group, Inc.), in the Consumer Cyclical sector, (Auto - Manufacturers industry), listed on NYSE.

-LiveWire Group, Inc. engages in the manufacturing of electric motorcycles in North America, Europe/Middle East/Africa, and Asia Pacific regions.
-It offers its products under the LiveWire brand name.
-The company has strategic partnerships with Harley-Davidson, Inc. and the KYMCO Group.
-LiveWire Group, Inc. was founded in 2010 and is based in Milwaukee, Wisconsin.
+LiveWire Group, Inc. specializes in the production of electric motorcycles, catering to markets across North America, Europe/Middle East/Africa, and Asia Pacific.
+The company markets its zero-emission two-wheelers under the LiveWire brand name.
+Furthermore, it maintains strategic alliances with industry leaders Harley-Davidson, Inc. and the KYMCO Group.
+Established in 2010, LiveWire Group, Inc. is headquartered in Milwaukee, Wisconsin.

-A beta of 1.78 indicates LVWR has historically moved more than the broader market, amplifying both the directional payoff and the realized volatility relative to an index-equivalent position.
+A beta of 1.65 indicates LVWR has historically moved more than the broader market, amplifying both the directional payoff and the realized volatility relative to an index-equivalent position.
+LVWR pays a dividend, which adjusts put-call parity and shifts the ex-dividend pricing across the listed chain.

 What is a iron condor on LVWR?